A couple of years ago my friend John Dunne from Dublin (Ireland, not Ohio) emailed me and said he was coming to the US for the solar eclipse.

 The point is, John really wanted to witness this eclipse, and – eventually – he decided to come to Kansas City to see it.
 This delighted me no end, but also added a bit of pressure.
 Ireland was a long way to come from (plus a lot of money) for a three-minute event, so we darn sure better see it.

-I dove headlong into my own extensive research.
+So I dove headlong into my own extensive research.
 I found several small cities and towns along the path of totality within reasonable driving distance, in case we had to be flexible and mobile for the weather.

 Three Wise People Bearing Gifts

 Friday night before the eclipse, John, his wife Alison, and teenage daughter Elizabeth landed in the Heartland.
 On Saturday we exchanged gifts, toured the city, went to a museum, visited a farmers market, ate barbecue, and took in a Royals game on bobblehead night.
+(I now have extra Kevin Appier bobbleheads if you need one.)

 Sunday morning we did the jazz brunch at a well known jazz club: